 Suggestions have ranged from a drone to a selfie stick, while others believe it’s cinematic post editing.

 If you own a GoPro, you may already know how this sorcery is performed.
-All credit goes to the hardware and software engineers at GoPro who managed to hide the mount in their latest camera, the GoPro Fusion.
+All credit goes to the hardware and software engineers at GoPro who managed to hide the mount in their latest camera, the GoPro Fusion or the GoPro Max 360.
 A combination of camera lens placement and firmware magic makes the connection to the helmet appear invisible.
 While this mount to the helmet makes for a magical view, not all mounting systems will give this illusion.

 The GoPro Fusion is a 360-degree camera that allows the camera to record video in all directions at the same time.
 During post editing, the view of the camera can be adjusted to show only the areas you want to display.
 Of course, there is always the option to output a 360-degree view where the person viewing the video can rotate their perspective during the video.